I’ve done two separate photoshoots with Flytographer, here’s my review.

 In their terms of service, Flytographer indicates that the photos are meant for personal and not commercial use.

-They have separate packages available if you want to schedule a commercial photo shoot.
+There are separate packages available if you want to schedule a commercial photo shoot.

 The photographer retains the copyright to your photos.

-As I mentioned earlier, comfortable shoes are a smart move.
+Comfortable shoes are a smart move.

 Chances are you’ll be walking to a few photo locations so if you must wear heels, at least make sure they’re broken in.